oneandoneis2/learn_java/docs/notes.md

 For multithreading, create a Runnable object with a run() method defining what work it has to do; pass it to a Thread object and call its start() method

 Threads can be running, runnable, or blocked.
 Putting a thread to sleep forces the scheduler to stop it being in the running state, so other threads get a go.

+Because sleep() can fail(???) it has to be wrapped in a TryCatch

+To prevent race conditions, make a method atomic so you can't e.g. check a value, then sleep, then go to change the value when somebody else may have already changed it.
+This is done by declaring a method `synchronized`: private synchronized void methodname() {
+  # check value
+  # modify value
+}

+Locks are per-object, not per-method: Only one synchronized method can be accessed at a time.

+You can also synchronize statements within a method instead of an entire method, via the synchronized keyword: public void go() {
+  doStuff();

+  synchronized(this) {
+    doThing1();
+    doThing2()
+  }
+}

+Deadlocks where one method gets the key for foo but also needs one for bar; whilst another method gets bar but still needs foo, are still possible.